 The Ministry of Children, Community and Social Services (MCCSS) remains very committed to improving outcomes for children, youth and families affected by Prenatal Exposure to Alcohol (PAE) and Fetal Alcohol Spectrum Disorder (FASD).

 Community-based FASD Family/Caregiver Support Groups bring like-minded people together.
 Groups may be facilitated by service providers, volunteers or ideally both.
 FASD Support Groups provide a ‘gathering spot’, whether virtual or in-person, and an opportunity for mentorship, information sharing, emotional support and awareness activities.

-Applications are being accepted for subsidies (up to $4,500 per group) from existing and new FASD Support Groups in Ontario to provide a forum for families and caregivers to:
+Applications were accepted for subsidies (up to $4,500 per group) from existing and new FASD Support Groups in Ontario to provide a forum for families and caregivers to:

 - Support each other and share information about PAE and FASD;

 - Contribute to knowledge exchange across the province;